-THE MINISTER OF STATE IN THE MINISTRY OF EXTERNAL AFFAIRS (SHRI DINESH SINGH):

-(a) and (b) There is no special pro posal as such.
-However, in pursu ance of the normal functions of the External Affairs Ministry, there is constantly a systematic study of the policies of all the countries with which India has diplomatic relations, not only for publicity purposes but also with a view to the evolution of our policies.
-This study is naturally in tensified and adapted to suit chang ing conditions as and when occasion arises.
+THE MINISTER OF STATE IN THE MINISTRY OF EXTERNAL AFFAIRS (SHRI DINESH SINGH): (a) and (b) There is no special pro-However, in pursu posal as such. ance of the normal functions of the External Affairs Ministry, there is constantly a systematic study of the policies of all the countries with which India has diplomatic relations, not only for publicity purposes but also with a view to the evolution of our policies.
+This study is naturally intensified and adapted to suit changing conditions as and when occasion arises.

-U.K. P.M.'s REPLY TO MR. NEOL BAKER ON INDO-PAK CONFLICT
+U.K. P.M.'S REPLY TO MR. NEOL BAKER ON INDO-PAK CONFLICT

-•145.
-SHRI I. K. GUJRAL: Will the Minister of EXTERNAL AFFAIRS be pleased to state:
+145. SHRI I. K. GUJRAL: Will the Minister of EXTERNAL AFFAIRS be pleased to state:

-(a) whether Government's atten tion has been drawn to the reply given by the British Prime Minister to Mr. Neol Biker about Indo-Pak conflict as reported in newspapers of the 6th January, 1966; and
+(a) whether Government's attention has been drawn to the reply given by the British Prime Minister to Mr. Neol Baker about Indo-Pak conflict as reported in newspapers of the 6th January, 1966; and

-(b) if so, whether Government have lodged any protest with the Govern ment of U.K. in this connection?
+(b) if so, whether Government have lodged any protest with the Government of U.K. in this connection?

-THE MINISTER OF EXTERNAL AFFAIRS (SARDAR SW ARAN SINGH): (a) Yes, Sir.
-Government have seen the correspondence between the British Prime Minister and Mr. Francis Noel-Baker, which appeared in the newspapers of the 6Lii January, 1966.
+THE MINISTER OF EXTERNAL AFFAIRS (SARDAR SWARAN SINGH): (a) Yes, Sir.
+Government have seen the correspondence between the British Prime Minister and Mr. Francis Noel-Baker, which appeared in the newspapers of the 6th January, 1966.

-(b) We have made our views known to the Government of the United Kingdom through diplomatic chan nels on the various points raised in the British Prime Minister's letter.
+(b) We have made our views known to the Government of the United Kingdom through diplomatic channels on the various points raised in the British Prime Minister's letter.